-Terminalia is a one day festival of psychogeography on 23rd Feburary 2016.
-There will be a number of free events in Leeds and the North of England.
-Terminalia is the festival of Terminus, Roman god of boundaries and landmarks.
-If there was ever a god and festival for psychogeography this would be it!
-Events have been run on this day in Leeds since 2011.
+Terminalia is a one day festival of walking, space, place and psychogeography on Thursday 23rd Feburary 2017.
+There will be a number of free events in Leeds and around the world.
+Terminalia is the festival of Terminus, Roman god of boundaries and landmarks so if there was ever a god and festival for psychogeography this would be it!
+Events have been run on this day since 2011.

-Read here for a review by Phil Kirby of our 2014 event!
-The Culture Vulture: A Drink To The City
+Read here for a review by Phil Kirby of a previous walk: The Culture Vulture: A Drink To The City

-- Do you have an event you would like listing? let us know!
+Watch this space.
+If you have an event you would like included in the festival let me know.

 "Neighbours gather sincerely, and hold a feast, And sing your praises, sacred Terminus: You set bounds to peoples, cities, great kingdoms: Without you every field would be disputed."